reframejs/reframe/docs/intro.template.md

 **Learn Once, Write Any App** -
 Instead of learning several frameworks, learn Reframe to be able to implement apps with any JavaScript stack.
-For example you can use Reframe to implement a frontend-only with Vue.js but you can as well use Reframe to create a frontend+backend (SSR app) with React.
+For example, you can use Reframe to implement a frontend-only with Vue.js but you can as well use Reframe to create a frontend+backend (SSR app) with React.

 **Resillient Framework** -